xharry009/harryblog/README.md

-# Neon Django Blog Web App
+# Django Blog Web App

 A clean, full-featured blog platform built with Python and Django framework, styled with a custom Neon theme, User Authentication, and PostgreSQL database.